matthewjosephtaylor/doc-compiler/README.md

 Compile Documentation from Source

+## Status

+This project is in the 'what if' / 'play' stage of coding.
+The code is not useful but some ideas are being expressed / toyed with.

 ## Why?

 There is currently no general purpose documentation language / generator that I like in the Javascript / Typescript ecosystem.